Purposes of Monitoring the Future

 - Changes linked to different types of environments (high school, college, employment) or role transitions (leaving the parental home, marriage, parenthood, etc.).

 The data from students are collected during the spring of each year.
 Each year’s data collection takes place in approximately 420 public and private high schools and middle schools selected to provide an accurate representative cross section of students throughout the coterminous United States at each grade level.

 A multi-stage random sampling procedure is used for securing the nationwide sample of students each year at each grade level.

 Stage 1: The selection of particular geographic areas.

 Stage 2: The selection (with probability proportionate to size) of one or more schools in each area.

 Stage 3: The selection of classes within each school.

 Within each school, up to 350 students may be included.
 In schools with fewer students, the usual procedure is to include all of them in the data collection.
 In larger schools, a subset of students is selected either by randomly sampling entire classrooms or by some other random method that is judged to be unbaised.
 Sampling weights are used when the data are analyzed to correct for unequal probabilities of selection that occurred at any stage of sampling.

 In-school Survey.
 About 10 days before the administration, the students are given flyers explaining the study.
 Also, advance letters to parents inform them about the study and provide them a handy means for declining their child’s participation if they so desire.
 The actual questionnaire administrations are conducted by the local Institute for Social Research representatives and their assistants, following standardized procedures detailed in a project instruction manual.
 The questionnaires are group administered in classrooms during a normal class period whenever possible; however, circumstances in some schools require the use of larger group administrations.

 Follow-up Survey.
-The questionnaires are mailed to respondents with a return, self-addressed, stamped envelope and a small monetary gift from the University of Michigan as a token of appreciation.
+The follow-up participants are invited to take part in a web-survey, which they are able to complete online.
+They receive a small monetary gift from the University of Michigan as a token of appreciation.